zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 > {: .solution}
 {: .challenge}

-The 95% confidence interval shows that this difference in means is likely between -18.3047551 and -13.1457665.
-Note: these are simulated data, not real data from the  study.

-P-values are often misinterpreted as the probability that, in this example, high- and low-intensity exercise result in the same average heart rate.
+P-values are often misinterpreted as the probability that, in this example, high- and control exercise result in the same average heart rate.
-However, "high- and low-intensity exercise result in the same average heart rate" is not a **random variable** like the number of heads or tails in 10 flips of a coin.
+However, "high- and control exercise result in the same average heart rate" is not a **random variable** like the number of heads or tails in 10 flips of a coin.
 It's a statement that doesn't have a **probability distribution**, so you can't make probability statements about it.
 The p-value summarizes the